Xiagang: Social legacy

 Although the RSCs were obliged to assist the Xiagang workers' search for new work, a majority of those retrenched were older than 35 and had less than nine years of formal education, limiting their re-employment prospects.
 Job opportunities for retrenched workers were further restricted by the influx of rural migrants into cities seeking higher wages.
-Desperation for re-employment forced both the largely urban Xiagang workers and rural migrants to compete over menial, poorly paid, roles.
+Desperation for re-employment forced both the largely urban Xiagang workers and rural migrants to compete over jobs that are menial, poorly paid, and precarious.
 A survey of 54,000 retrenched workers showed that only 18% found new employment; meaning most were forced to endure a substantial loss of social status.
 An anonymous laid off worker said: "Our generation got a socialist education.
 We were taught that it was our duty to serve our country and our people.
 No matter what kind of work we did we were all serving the people.
 There was no such idea as high or low [status].
 But suddenly this seems to be all wrong.
 How come I suddenly fell from the superior working class to become someone's slave?
 I can't make sense of this.
 I can no longer tell which side is wrong, me or the society."
-Xiagang workers, once seen as “the vanguard of China’s workforce”, were eventually redefined as a “new crowd of the dispossessed."
-Laid off and limited in future job prospects, workers' social status rapidly declined and they felt their social contract with the Socialist government had been violated.
+Xiagang workers, once seen as "the vanguard of China's workforce", were eventually redefined as a "new crowd of the dispossessed."Laid off and limited in future job prospects, workers' social status rapidly declined and they felt their social contract with the Socialist government had been violated.
 This sparked widespread working class anger which challenged the legitimacy of the CCP.